weberjn/org.openhab.automation.javascripting/src/doc/README.md

 # Test

-Put one of the sample Java classes below into conf/automation/jsr223/
+Take from the sample Java classes below and put them into conf/automation/jsr223/

+(they are all in src/test/java)

 The Java class is loaded, compiled into memory and its onLoad() method executed.